avvo/validates_not_shouting/README.md

 You can set the message and threshold as configuration for the validator.
 The default threshold is 0.5 (half of the characters).

-    validates :foo, not_shouting: {threshold: 0.1, message: 'cannot by so shouty.'}
+    validates :foo, not_shouting: {threshold: 0.1, message: 'cannot be so shouty.'}

 ## Contributing